claudiogiaretta/AWS-architect-solution-associate/AWS_Cloud Solution_Architect_Associate.md

 - **Max Throughput**: 40-90 MiB/s
 - **More expensive than Cold HDD**
 ---
+### Snapshots
+- It is a point-in-time copies of your EBS volume
+- **Data Lifecycle Manager (DLM)** can be used to automate the creation, retention, and deletion of snapshots of EBS volumes
+- Snapshots are incremental
+- Only the most recent snapshot is required to restore the volume
 ### Encryption
 - **Encryption is enabled by default, by the creation of encrypted volume.
 It can be turn off.**
 - All snapshots are encrypted
-**In order to encrypt an un-encrypted EBS volume**
+**In order to enable encryption in EBS volume**
 - Create an EBS snapshot of the volume
 - Copy the EBS snapshot and encrypt the new copy
 - Create a new EBS volume from the encrypted snapshot (the volume will be automatically encrypted)
-### Snapshots
-- It is a point-in-time copies of your EBS volume
-- **Data Lifecycle Manager (DLM)** can be used to automate the creation, retention, and deletion of snapshots of EBS volumes
-- Snapshots are incremental
-- Only the most recent snapshot is required to restore the volume

 ### RAID
 - **RAID 0**